A Two-Stage Multitask Vision-Language Framework for Explainable Crop Disease Visual Question Answering: Introduction

-Visual Question Answering offers a promising direction to overcome these limitations.
-VQA combines image understanding with natural language processing to answer questions about visual content \cite{antol2015vqa, yang2016stacked}.
-In agriculture, VQA models attempt to link visual symptoms with textual queries \cite{lan2023visual, waard1993chemical, zhao2024informed}.
+Visual Question Answering (VQA) offers a promising direction to overcome these limitations.
+VQA combines image understanding with natural language processing to answer questions about images \cite{antol2015vqa, yang2016stacked}.
+In agriculture, VQA models try to link visual symptoms with textual queries \cite{lan2023visual, waard1993chemical, zhao2024informed}.
 This allows users to ask targeted questions instead of receiving fixed labels.
 However, existing agricultural VQA studies provide only partial insights.
-They often lack detailed textual descriptions of multiple visual attributes \cite{lu2024application}.
+They often lack detailed textual descriptions of different visual attributes \cite{lu2024application}.
 They struggle to represent disease progression stages.
 They also fail to answer questions that require external knowledge, such as pathogens, control strategies or pesticide use.
-Current VQA benchmarks mainly focus on medical domains rather than plant pathology \cite{zhang2023pmc, he2020pathvqa, liu2021slake, lau2018dataset}.
+Current VQA benchmarks focus mainly on medical domains rather than plant pathology \cite{zhang2023pmc, he2020pathvqa, liu2021slake, lau2018dataset}.
 Moreover, many VQA models remain computationally heavy.
-This restricts their use in real farming environments.
+This restricts their use in actual farming environments.
 In this context, our research asks a clear question. \textbf{``Can a lightweight Visual Question Answering framework be established for intelligent and practical plant disease identification?"}

-Recent advances in AI highlight a growing focus on multimodal and explainable models for intelligent visual understanding.
-Studies combining CNNs and Vision Transformers show improved accuracy and transparency in image-based analysis \cite{hossain2023advancing, epstein2023online, hossain2025fuse, chattopadhyay2022mri, hossain2025explainable}.
-Vision–language models using ViT and GPT-2 effectively connect visual patterns with textual reasoning, as demonstrated in automated chest X-ray interpretation and report generation \cite{rakibul2025vision, ouis2024deep, hossain2025privacy}.
-Transformer-based and transfer learning methods also address low-resource challenges in Bengali audio and text analysis \cite{samu2025zero, kang2022self, islam2025detecting}, while generative models link vision and semantics in handwritten text synthesis \cite{fogel2020scrabblegan, islam2025behgan}.
-These works reflect a shift toward robust, interpretable and multimodal AI systems, aligning with the need for lightweight Visual Question Answering approaches in plant disease identification.
+To address these challenges, there is a clear need for efficient multimodal systems that can jointly reason over visual symptoms and textual queries while remaining computationally practical for real-world agricultural deployment.
+Such systems should balance accuracy, interpretability and resource efficiency to ensure usability in low-resource farming environments.